mtekk/Breadcrumb-NavXT/readme.txt

 6. A screenshot of the Settings Import/Export/Reset form under the Help menu

 == Changelog ==

+= 7.0.1 =
+Release date: December, 27th 2021

+* Behavior change: Moved `bcn_settings_init` filter to before establishing default setting values.
+This filter is no longer capable of changing the default values of settings.
+* Behavior change: Moved setup of defaults to 9000 priority, intending to cover the majority of plugins that add CPTs.
+* Bug fix: Fixed compatibility issues with PHP5.6.
+* Bug fix: Fixed PHP error caused by some return value of page_ settings.
+* Bug fix: Fixed PHP error caused by non settings settings in array passed into `adminKit::settings_to_opts`.
+* Bug fix: Fixed issue with `bcn_allowed_html` not covering admin interface elements (mapped `bcn_allowed_html` to `mtekk_adminkit_allowed_html`).

 = 7.0.0 =
 Release date: December, 17th 2021